Casiopobre/LockedIn/README.md

 ## How Does It Work?

 > [!WARNING]
-> Its an MVP proyect with unfinished features
+> Its an MVP project with unfinished features.

 ### Registration